-Act 338 of 2014 Regular Session, effective (08/01/2014) enacted R.S.
-33:9099.2, which exempts meetings of the governing authority of any crime prevention and security district, improvement district, or other district created by or pursuant to Chapter 29 of Title 33 of the Revised Statutes, from the provisions of R.S.
-42:19.1 (additional notice requirements for taxing authorities) and 42:23(A), which requires non-elected boards or commissions with authority to levy taxes to video or audio record, film, or broadcast live all proceedings of their public meetings.
+R.S.
+33:9099.2, exempts meetings of the governing authority of any crime prevention and security district, improvement district, or other district created by or pursuant to Chapter 29 of Title 33 of the Revised Statutes, from the provisions of R.S.
+42:19.1 (additional notice requirements for taxing authorities) and R.S.
+42:23(A), which requires non-elected boards or commissions with authority to levy taxes to video or audio record, film, or broadcast live all proceedings of their public meetings.

-The provisions of R.S.
-42:19.1 do not apply to "Roll Forward" actions under the provisions of R.S.
+Note: The provisions of R.S.
+42:19.1 are separate from the notice requirement for "Roll Forward" actions under the provisions of R.S.
 47:1705(B)(2)(c)&(d).